jacobian/djangobook.com/chapter07.rst

 handles the HTML display, the validation, data cleanup and form redisplay-with-errors.

+Since we're creating a POST form (which can have the effect of modifying data), we need to worry about Cross Site Request Forgeries.
+Thankfully, you don't have to worry too hard, because Django comes with a very easy-to-use system for protecting against it.
+In short, all POST forms that are targeted at internal URLs should use the ``{% csrf_token %}`` template tag.

 Try running this locally.
 Load the form, submit it with none of the fields filled out, submit it with an invalid e-mail address, then finally submit it with valid data.
 (Of course, depending on your mail-server configuration, you